forcedotcom/cli/releasenotes/README.md

     `sfdx force:user:password:generate --complexity 4 --length 15`

+## July 29, 2021

+* We aren't releasing a Salesforce CLI patch this week.
+The latest version of Salesforce CLI remains 7.110.0.

 ## July 22, 2021

 * We aren't releasing a Salesforce CLI patch this week.
-The latest version of Salesforce CLI remains 7.111.0.
+The latest version of Salesforce CLI remains 7.110.0.

 ## 7.110.0 (July 15, 2021)